CompMarkGS: Robust Watermarking for Compressed 3D Gaussian Splatting: More implementation details

-\myparagraph{Implementation Details.} Our proposed method, CompMarkGS, is an anchor-based 3DGS watermarking approach that performs end-to-end training with HAC and ContextGS.
-The model trains for $30,000$ iterations, with watermark training starting after $20,000$ iterations to prevent degradation of the base model's scene reconstruction performance.
-The anchor growing process runs from iteration $1,600$ to $15,000$, beginning with conventional anchor growing before applying Frequency-Aware Anchor Growing for fine-grained anchor expansion.
-The loss function for watermark training consists of the original anchor-based 3DGS loss $\mathcal{L}{\text{scaffold}}$ and three additional components: the HSV loss $\mathcal{L}_{\text{hsv}}$, frequency loss $\mathcal{L}_{\text{freq}}$, and message loss $\mathcal{L}_{\text{msg}}$. $\mathcal{L}_{\text{scaffold}}$ serves as the reconstruction loss from the original Scaffold-GS~\cite{lu2024scaffold} and is defined as follows:
+Our proposed CompMarkGS trains the anchor-based 3DGS from scratch with the watermark, in contrast to existing methods~\cite{huang2025gaussianmarker,jang2024waterf,jang20243dgsw3dgaussiansplatting} that rely on fine-tuning pre-trained 3DGS models.
+We train CompMarkGS for $30,000$ iterations.
+Anchor growing is performed between $1,600$ and $15,000$ iterations, first using conventional anchor growing and then switching to the proposed frequency-aware anchor growing strategy for fine-grained refinement.
+The loss function for watermark training consists of the original anchor-based 3DGS~\cite{lu2024scaffold} loss $\mathcal{L}_{\text{scaffold}}$ and three additional components: HSV loss $\mathcal{L}_{\text{hsv}}$, frequency loss $\mathcal{L}_{\text{freq}}$, and message loss $\mathcal{L}_{\text{msg}}$.
+Before watermark training begins, we pre-train a HiDDeN~\cite{zhu2018hidden} message decoder on the MS-COCO dataset~\cite{lin2014microsoft} for 32, 48, and 64-bit messages following the strategy from 3D-GSW~\cite{jang20243dgsw3dgaussiansplatting} and Stable Signature~\cite{fernandez2023stable}.
+During the subsequent watermark training, the pre-trained decoder is kept fixed.
+Additionally, the compression ratio of the compression method used in all experiments is set to $0.004$.